-I know you think you are being efficient, but it’s rude to skip line like a bully in the elementary school cafeteria.
-You know, the kid who steals an extra chocolate milk and eats off everyone’s tray even though he has government coupons for a free lunch.
+I know you think you are being efficient, but it’s rude to skip the line like a bully in the elementary school cafeteria.
+You know, the kid who steals extra chocolate milk and eats off everyone’s tray even though he has government coupons for a free lunch.

 I know they are required to say it, but it sounds so disingenuous and rehearsed.
 I wonder if they have a code word similar to people at Disney World when they say “Have a magical day”.
 Maybe “My Pleasure” is the code word and they hate all their customers.
 Maybe I’ll just stop saying thank you and save them the trouble.